The Financial Impact of Losing Business Documents

 Invoices and Statements of Accounts (SOA)

-Every record of sales and arrangement of accounts in most cases is handled by a firm by itself.
+Every record of sales and arrangement of accounts in most cases is handled by the firm by itself.
 These are account information required during tax calculation and for governmental responsibilities.

 Delivery Receipts, Proof of Billing, and Transmittals